 Through the study of historical topics and relevant cross-curricular learning we will develop in each pupil a sense of chronology, a range and depth of knowledge and understanding, the skill of interpretation, the skill of historical enquiry and the ability to organise and communicate his or her findings in a variety of ways.
 Pupils at Buxlow are exposed to many first-hand, hands-on experiences in the many exceptional venues afforded by our proximity to London, its historical places and museums.

 Personal, Social Health and economic Education is central to the educational entitlement of all pupils at Buxlow School.
 Having a cross-curricular dimension, PSHEE permeates all aspects of life in the School.
 It is encompassed not only within the teaching of several subjects notably PE, Science and RE but it is also an integral part of the whole curriculum.
 By raising awareness of issues concerning PSHE we aim to promote a healthy lifestyle following sound principles of bodily care and help our pupils to feel secure physically and emotionally.
 The curriculum develops the pupil’s sense of self-esteem and builds their confidence, while a greater knowledge of human diversity encourages acceptance of others.
 Pupils gain a greater awareness of the main social and personal issues facing them and are encouraged to make informed choices.
 We hope our pupils will become responsible citizens who will value and respect other members of society and the environment.
-In Year 6 pupils take part in our Business Studies programme which provides experiences of the world of work including lessons on business communities, family finances, money skills and even setting up and running a business.
 Wherever there is an opportunity to enhance the curriculum using outside agencies we endeavour to fit these into the School calendar.
 We consider our partnership with parents of vital importance.
 We encourage parents to discuss issues covered in PSHE with their children at home.

 Through our Religious Education curriculum we seek to help each pupil to mature as an individual, more fully aware of who they are, what they believe in and what they value.
 We encourage this process by expanding and deepening the children’s awareness of the Christian faith of our country and other major religions.
 As they learn about the beliefs of others, we also encourage children to value and celebrate their differences.
 During their time at the School, pupils learn about the fundamental aspects of different religions, such as key beliefs and values, founders and important leaders, celebrations and their origins, religious stories and their meanings, rites of passage, places of worship, expressions of worship and symbols and symbolic acts.
 Pupils broaden their experience further through visits to places of worship, such as trips to a local Church and Synagogue and benefit from visiting speakers.
 Pupils are taught to handle a range of religious artefacts and texts carefully and appropriately.